PolygonDB/PolygonDB/README.md

 <img src="https://discordapp.com/api/guilds/692451473698586704/widget.png?style=banner2" alt="Discord Banner 2"/>

-Sidenote, if you want your server to be on here then open a pull request.

-# Modules (Makes Polygon Easier to Use)
+## Modules / Packages for Certain Langs
 Javascript - https://github.com/NekaouMike/PloyConJS

-Feel free to make your own module for Polygon, I will put your github on here.
+If you wish for your company / module to be placed here then open a pull request